-That said, the company is all but out of business, it hasn't built a car since last July, and its dealers are abandoning the brand--and their Fisker customers--in droves.
+That said, the company hasn't built a car since July 2012, and most dealers long ago abandoned the brand--and their Fisker buyers--in droves.

-Meanwhile, prices for used Fiskers are falling dramatically, with asking prices of $50,000 for cars that sold new a year ago for $106,000 and more.
+Meanwhile, asking prices for used Fisker Karmas seem to hover around $50,000, for cars that sold new a few years ago for $106,000 and more.

-The Karma is a two-and-a-half-ton car with the footprint of a BMW 7-Series, with so little interior room the EPA calls it a subcompact, and a jaw-droppingly tiny trunk.
+The Karma itself is a two-and-a-half-ton car with the footprint of a BMW 7-Series, so little interior room that the EPA calls it a subcompact, and a jaw-droppingly tiny trunk.

-It's also the least efficient plug-in electric passenger car sold on the U.S. market.
+It's also the least energy-efficient plug-in electric passenger car ever sold on the U.S. market.